This story was first published on May 28, 2007

+The scammers have tried to create the illusion that the message is a legitimate notification from Microsoft by adding Microsoft Windows logos.
 The inclusion of these images may fool some into believing that the message is genuine.
 However, the Microsoft logos have simply been used without the permission or knowledge of Microsoft and their inclusion should certainly not be construed as any sort of endorsement of the message by the software giant.

-A recipient who falls for the ruse and submits the requested details to the “Foreign Service Manager” will soon be asked to pay advance fees that are supposedly required before the “winnings” can be released.
+A recipient who falls for the ruse and submits the requested details to the “Paymaster/Claim Agent” will soon be asked to pay advance fees that are supposedly required before the “winnings” can be released.
 The scammers use a variety of excuses to explain why these fees are necessary.
 They may claim that the fees are required to pay insurance or delivery costs, to cover taxes, or to cover some other totally imaginary expense.
 They will insist that the fees cannot be deducted from the “prize money” because of insurance or legal restrictions.

 Furthermore, during the course of the scam, the victim may ultimately submit enough personal information to allow the scammers to steal his or her identity.